pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

         The meaning of the column names in ***.gene.var.pvalue.txt.gz** is same as that of MCGA_Dist.

-    + For MCGA_isoQTL, the three output files are like:
+    + For MCGA_isoQTL, the three output files are as follows:

         .. csv-table::
             :file: ./table/MCGA_isoqtl_demo.gene.csv